Alexevers/Alejandro-Android-Application-Refurbishment/README.md

 However, some of these applications haven’t been released to the Play Store or App Gallery.
 The project's purpose is to update and upload these apps.

+This is doc with all information about my GSOC 2022: [Alejandro's GSOC2022](https://docs.google.com/document/d/1vohXlC---NlZp9eXzpVPDALtWo8SQG1J9i8WYeZXt9A/edit?usp=sharing)

 Here there are app sections with info:

 ## Image Satellite Visualizer